March 7, 2023

-In eight seasons as the head coach at Jacksonville University, Durham became the Dolphins' all-time winningest Division I coach (106 wins), making him the only coach in NCAA history to be the winningest coach (pct. or wins) at three different Division I schools.
+The Hugh Durham award is named in honor of the former Florida State, Georgia and Jacksonville head coach.
+In eight seasons, at Jacksonville University, Durham became the Dolphins' all-time winningest Division I coach (106 wins), making him the only coach in NCAA history to be the winningest coach (pct. or wins) at three different Division I schools.

 He built national programs at Florida State where he holds the record for best winning percentage with a 230-95 (.708) record in 12 years.
 And at Georgia where he is also the all-time winningest coach in the 99-year history of the Bulldog program, having won 297 games in 17 seasons.